 The AI proposes and can run commands — gated by a managed Whitelist / Blacklist and a safety classifier, so risky commands aren't auto-executed.

-Four built-in utilities that live in the same layout as your sessions.
+Five built-in utilities that live in the same layout as your sessions.

 Watch multiple targets at once with configurable intervals.